 Imagine if Donald Trump didn't tweet a month.

-You know what's never gonna happen?
+You know what's never going to happen?

-Because you want them to fail.
+Because you want him to fail.

 Dirty little secret.